h3110w0r1d1/business-lib-1/README.md

 ### Guide
 **main.js**: examples of how to use(so far) **business.js**: the main library logic **config.json**: change the values in here to change specific attributes about the library.
-Refer to __ for more information.
+Refer to the wiki for more information about specific items.
+Business.js is the main logic file.